 Identifying the pitchfork

 Finally, with the tool selected, point to the first level and then move it to the second and third levels.
-After doing this, you can change the colours for easier identification.
+After doing this, you can change the colors for easier identification.

 It is worth noting that while the pitchfork can be used across assets, it cannot be used in all types of charts.
 For example, it cannot be used when the chart is ranging or when the chart is moving horizontally.